Cart

 Reduce chronic stress

 Chronically elevated cortisol levels can weaken the HPV-specific T-cell response.
-Studies show that women with high chronic stress levels more frequently exhibit persistent HPV infections.
-It's not about being stress-free, but about regulation: sufficient recovery periods, exercise, and sleep have immunologically relevant effects.
+Studies show that women with high chronic stress levels more often have persistent HPV infections.
+It's not about being stress-free, but about regulation: sufficient recovery periods, exercise, and sleep are immunologically relevant.

 How quickly does HPV disappear?
 The timeframe